ZombaSY/pytorch_starter-kit/README.md

 - Pytorch 1.8.1

 ## Dataset
-Make dataset to follow hierarchy
+The dataset should follow below hierarchy

 ```
 [root_path]